 - Voluntary work beyond paid employment

-- Nominees must currently hold a student visa
+- Nominees must currently hold a student visa and be enrolled in a university course in WA

 - Unsuccessful nominees may be re-nominated in subsequent years